marshka/master-thesis-template-polimi/README.md

 ## Utilities

 - [Grammarly](https://app.grammarly.com/): make your writing clear and engaging, eliminating grammar errors.
-- [Ludwig Guru](https://ludwig.guru/): helps you understand if your English sentence is correct and make sense in the academic context.
+- [Ludwig Guru](https://ludwig.guru/): helps you understand if your English sentence is correct and makes sense in the academic context.
 - [Reverso Context](https://context.reverso.net/): translate sentences in English according to the context relying on verified translation examples.